 Scope of Practice Partnership

-The Scope of Practice Partnership (SOPP) is a collaborative effort of the American Medical Association, American Osteopathic Association, national medical societies, state medical associations and state osteopathic medical associations that focuses the resources of organized medicine to oppose scope-of-practice expansions by non-physician providers that threaten the health and safety of patients.
+The Scope of Practice Partnership (SOPP) is a collaborative effort of the American Medical Association, American Osteopathic Association (AOA), national medical societies, state medical associations and state osteopathic medical associations that focuses the resources of organized medicine to oppose scope of practice expansions by non-physician providers that threaten the health and safety of patients.

 At all times, the SOPP has as its goal the protection of the health and safety of patients whose well-being may be threatened by health care practitioners who lack the education, training or experience to perform procedures for which they seek licensure or recognition.
 This goal is accomplished through a combination of legislative activities; regulatory activities; judicial advocacy; and programs of information, research and education.
 The AMA provides staff to manage the operation of the SOPP.

-Education and training matter.
-That is why the AMA is committed to providing accurate, objective information about the education and training of physicians and other health care professionals.
-The Scope of Practice Data Series is a collection of modules intended to educate legislators, regulatory bodies and other policymakers about the education and training of certain health care professionals, as well as about the qualifications that physicians must attain to prepare them to accept the responsibility for full, unrestricted licensure to practice medicine.
-State and specialty medical societies now have the information necessary to challenge the advocacy campaigns of non-physician health care professionals who seek unwarranted scope-of-practice expansions that may endanger the health and safety of patients.
+The Scope of Practice Data Series Modules (modules) can help advocates educate legislators, regulatory bodies and other policymakers about the education and training of certain health care professionals, as well as about the qualifications that physicians must attain to accept the responsibility for full, unrestricted licensure to practice medicine.
+Use the modules to challenge the advocacy campaigns of non-physician health care professionals who seek unwarranted scope of practice expansions that may endanger the health and safety of patients.